TrySpace/game-ideas/extraction shooter/deep-arc-collective.md

 Depending on the type of level different vehicles will be available.
 Underground missions will have drillers predeployed.
 Open worlds will have basic transports and aerial vehicles for bigger battles.

+## Tutorial
+Starting a character, you'll start out as a young kid, who goes through the basic training for the first time, then skips to years later and you do some advanced training course.
+This serves mainly as world-building and storytelling and can be optionally skipped.
+This sequence creates a similar but shorter more streamlined experience as fallout 4.